091500/ifttthooks/README.md

 A: This was fixed in version 1.0.7
 Some users have words suggestion turned on in their Keyboard settings.
 A quick workaround could be turning off the suggestions, or simply swipe left on the text input field:
 [https://developer.samsung.com/galaxy-watch/design/patterns/input](https://developer.samsung.com/galaxy-watch/design/patterns/input)

+Q: **When I trigger action there is a delay**
+A: Some users may notice a delay after they trigger an action.
+This is not caused by app.
+Network connection, as well as IFTTT cloud servers may cause delay.

 Share your impressions with #IFTTTHooks hashtag